Vitamin MePA Testimonials

 Another use of these testimonials is to help show that vitamin MePA is what it claims to be.

 Vitamin MePA claims to be the cure for human aging.
 Unfortunately, scientifically demonstrating that a purported cure for human aging is what it claims to be is an intrinsically lengthy process.
-The scientific demonstration that MePA is what it claims to be requires that a group of people treated with vitamin MePA live significantly longer than another group of people not treated with the vitamin.
-This experiment is currently underway, though not in any formal sense.
+The scientific demonstration that MePA is the cure for human aging requires that a group of people treated with vitamin MePA live significantly longer than another group of people not treated with the vitamin.
+This experiment is inadvertently currently underway.
 Individuals who have begun to take the vitamin are the informal test group.
 They are expected to live significantly longer than other individuals who through choice or lack of knowledge have not begun to take the vitamin.
 Unfortunately, it will take years or even decades for significant results from this informal experiment to be obtained.

 To get a feel for this, consider that the current longevity record for modern times is 122 years.
 At the time of writing (2017), Dr. Aardsma is in his early sixties.
 He is taking Dr. Aardsma's Vitamin MePA Dietary Supplement.
-I am looking forward to breaking that record.
-When should you look for a testimonial from me reporting that I have successfully done so?
-You should look for it 60 years from now!
+He is looking forward to breaking that 122 year longevity record.
+When should you look for a testimonial from him reporting that he has successfully done so?
+You should look for it six decades from now!

 Fortunately, increased longevity is not the only thing we can watch for.
 What can be watched for now, helping to show that MePA is what it claims to be, is a rolling back of: